 I talked about the battle in my review.
 I’ll just move on to the last scene of the film.

-This very last scene jumped back to present time; Sora and Shiro appeared, with Steph and present-day Jibril, and they talked for a tiny bit about how much the people of present day remember the events of that time – which is to say how much.
+This very last scene jumped back to present time; Sora and Shiro appeared, with Steph and present-day Jibril, and they talked for a tiny bit about how much the people of present day remember the events of that time – which is to say not much.
 I will admit it’s a tad emotional to see that these two people (Riku and Schwi) which played a huge role in ensuring humanity’s survival and making Disboard what it is today, are both just forgotten to time.
 Even Tet, who was actually narrating this story, says that he doesn’t know what happens with certainty.

 Anyway, Sora and Shiro proudly declare something to the effect of “it’s time for the next phase.”
 We see them move to some cliff, standing proudly on the edge of it with all of the TV anime’s characters, and saying “Let the game begin!”